davestewart/extension-bus/README.md

 - passing payloads
 - calling content scripts by id

-For more informtion and usage examples, check the comments in each of the functions in the demo `.js` files.
+For more information and usage examples, check the comments in each of the functions in the demo `.js` files.

 Note that the extension will need to be reloaded if you make changes!